briancain/gameboy-go/README.md

 The following PPU features are ready to be implemented with existing infrastructure:

-- 📝 **Sprite Priority Handling**: Improve sprite-to-sprite priority when X coordinates are the same (15-20 min)
-- 📝 **Graphics Output Integration**: Connect to a graphics library like ebiten for visual display (30-45 min)
+- 📝 **Graphics Output Integration**: Connect to a graphics library like ebiten for visual display
-- 📝 **Color Palette Customization**: Add support for custom color palettes beyond monochrome (15-20 min)
+- 📝 **Color Palette Customization**: Add support for custom color palettes beyond monochrome
-- 📝 **PPU Interrupt Generation**: Generate STAT and VBLANK interrupts properly (20-30 min)
-- 📝 **Advanced Rendering Features**: Sprite-to-background priority, transparent colors (30-45 min)
+- 📝 **Advanced Rendering Features**: Sprite-to-background priority, transparent colors

 ## Planned Features